 Pathways Selected

 The Probabilistic Outcomes module will help determine the course of action, or pathways, a user chooses to take.
 The Assistance module helps the user select specific providers that can support the user through the selected pathways.
-Examples of these pathways include: Retain a Lawyer, Self Help Using Online Services, etc..Solution Provider Selected by User
+Examples of these pathways include: Retain a Lawyer, Self Help Using Online Services, etc.

+Solution Providers Selected by User

-Selected Provider Name
+Selected Solution Providers Name

 Name of Provider (Legal or DBA)